Research, project development and footage for the documentary and pilot

 One of the film’s protagonists is Gerhard Steinke, an energetic, curious and cheerful 85-year-old.
 Steinke was leader of the “Labor für musikalisch-akustische Grenzprobleme (Laboratory for musical and acoustic boundary issues)” from 1956, in East Berlin – where the Subharchord was developed and built.

 Early in 1968, three employees of the Norwegian Broadcasting Corporation came on a visit to East Berlin.
 A short time later, a Subharchord was secretly sent to Oslo.
-Since this meeting, Gerhard Steinke hasn’t known anything about what has happened to the instrument.
+Since this meeting, Gerhard Steinke hasn’t known anything about what happened to the instrument that was sent to Norway.

-Of the six instruments that were built in the former DDR, there remains only three – one in Vienna, one in Berlin and one in Trondheim.
-The documentary delves deeply into the Subharchord’s story, based on the copy that was bought from NRK (Norwegian National Television), revealling a story that has parallels to the Cold War, Norwegian experimental music and cultural politics.
+Of the six instruments that were built in the former DDR, only three remain – one in Vienna, one in Berlin and one in Trondheim.
+This documentary delves deeply into the Subharchord’s story, based on the copy that was bought from NRK (Norwegian National Television), revealing a story that has parallels to the Cold War, Norwegian experimental music and cultural politics.

 Director Ina Pillat is originally from East Germany, now living in Oslo.